Custom pages

 Working with pages

-Visiting the Movies page, you will components that are missing rendering.
-Content Studio has a built-in fallback handling for thse, so you can interact with them, even if they are not yet rendering.
+Pages also support custom components.
+Try selecting the Movies page, and you will see that some components are not rendering properly.
+Content Studio has a built-in fallback handling for these, so you can interact with them, even if they are not yet rendering.

-We’ll deal with some of these in the parts chapter.
+We’ll start dealing with this in the parts chapter.

 Contents